 Our clients are low-income residents of Alameda County who have disabilities.
 Most are homeless; all are at risk for homelessness.
 Our attorneys work in our offices and in the community.
 Interns will have a caseload, write a brief for an ALJ hearing, and have plenty of client contact.
 Interns should be comfortable working with mentally ill people.

-Our practice is interdisciplinary to provide the best possible results for clients.
-We have a doctor on staff who provides thorough assessments for clients to assist them in becoming eligible for federal disability benefits and MediCal.
+HAC works closely with local medical providers to ensure accurate assessment and documentation of disabling conditions.
 HAC staff work very hard to meet clients where they are, to ensure barrier-free access to legal services, and to ensure that our services are client-centered.

 If you are interested in an internship, please email your resume, a cover letter, and a brief writing sample to email@example.com.
 We also welcome legal interns during the academic year.
 For more information please email us.